Yaya-Cout/Nwagyu/src/reference/tutorial/10-score.md

 ```

 A small but useful edit is to change the `error` function to not overwrite the
-score so people can see their score when they lost:
+score, so people can see their score when they lost:

 ```c
 void error(char * message) {